Phil England

-As a freelance journalist he has been published in The Independent, The Herald, The Ecologist, New Internationalist, Variant, The Wire and other publications.
+Phil England is a freelance journalist who has been published in The Independent, The Herald, The Ecologist, New Internationalist, Variant, The Wire and other publications.

-In 1998 he co-founded the award-winning community radio station ResonanceFM when he produced a month-long broadcast with Ed Baxter for London Musicians’ Collective as part of John Peel’s Meltdown Festival at the South Bank Centre.
+In 1998 Phil co-founded the award-winning community radio station ResonanceFM when he produced a month-long broadcast with Ed Baxter for London Musicians’ Collective as part of John Peel’s Meltdown Festival at the Southbank Centre.

-During the 1990s Phil worked as the administrator for the London Musicians’ Collective where he also co-edited the magazine+CD “Resonance”.
+During the 1990s he worked as the administrator for the London Musicians’ Collective where he also co-edited the magazine+CD Resonance.

 Published writings